Jonathan Horton: 2005–08

 From 2005–08, Horton competed for the Oklahoma Sooners gymnastics team alongside his 2010 & 2011 world teammates Chris Brooks and Steven Legendre.
-When competing for Oklahoma, he won 6 NCAA titles and 18 All-American honors, breaking the record previously set by Bart Conner.
+When competing for Oklahoma, he won six NCAA titles and 18 All-American honors, breaking the record previously set by Bart Conner.
 His OU record for titles and honors still stands.

-In 2005, Horton once again competed at the Winter Cup, placing eighth all-around, and was selected again for the U.S. National Team.
+In 2005, Horton again competed at the Winter Cup, placing eighth all-around, and was selected again for the U.S. National Team.

 At the beginning of 2006, during Horton's second year at OU, he won an all-around silver at the Winter Cup.
 He later competed at the American Cup and won the all-around and rings competitions.
 That summer, he competed in the U.S. National Championships and won gold on the floor, silver in the all-around, and bronze on the horizontal bar.
 His performances led to him being chosen to represent the U.S.A. at the 2006 World Artistic Gymnastics Championships in Aarhus.
 A very young and inexperienced Worlds team, they finished 13th in the qualifying rounds not making the team finals.

 In 2007, Horton competed at the Winter Cup and the American Cup.
 He won his second consecutive American Cup All-Around title, the first male gymnast since Blaine Wilson to achieve the feat.
-After competing in the NCAA and U.S. National Championships he was once again chosen for the 2007 World Artistic Gymnastics Championships, where he finished fourth in the all-around and helped the U.S.A. qualify a full men's team to the 2008 Summer Olympics.
+After competing in the NCAA and U.S. National Championships, he was again chosen for the 2007 World Artistic Gymnastics Championships, where he finished fourth in the all-around and helped the U.S.A. qualify a full men's team to the 2008 Summer Olympics.

-In 2008, Horton competed in the Winter Cup, the American Cup, and as a Senior for Oklahoma.
+In 2008, Horton competed in the Winter Cup, the American Cup, and as a senior for Oklahoma.
 That year the Sooners won the NCAA Championships, and Horton won another NCAA individual title on the rings.
 At the U.S. National Championships in Houston, Horton won silver medals on the floor, rings, and all-around.
 This qualified him for the 2008 U.S. Olympic Trials.